 The reduced cost base is the amount you take into account when you are working out whether you have made a capital loss when a CGT event happens.
 The reduced cost base may need to have amounts deducted from it such as non-assessable payments.
-The reduced cost base does not include indexation or non-capital costs of ownership such as interest on monies borrowed to buy the asset.
+The reduced cost base does not include indexation or costs of owning, such as interest on monies borrowed to buy the asset.

-Rollover page 6
+Rollover